October 5, 2023 | Article by Matt Clark

-At Chain | Cohn | Clark, most of our personal injury cases take an average of 12 to 24 months to resolve, either through a settlement (an agreement outside of court) or a jury verdict (a decision based on a trial).
+At Chain | Cohn | Clark, most of our accident injury legal representation cases take an average of 12 to 24 months to resolve, either through a settlement (an agreement outside of court) or a jury verdict (a decision based on a trial).

 Of course, there are exceptions to every rule.
 Personal injury cases aren’t cookie-cutter matters that play out the same way for everyone.
 Some cases are settled quickly, and others take years to conclude.

 If you have an injury or property damage caused by someone else’s negligence, this typical one- or two-year time frame might sound like an eternity—especially if you just want to recover, receive the compensation you’re due, and return (as much as you can) to a normal life.
+Consulting with an experienced personal injury claim lawyer can help you navigate this process more efficiently and ensure you’re taking the right steps toward a resolution.

 We hope you’ll find it helpful to understand some of the factors that make the lawsuit settlement process so time-consuming.